Primary

 Pull to your upper abs or lower chest, not your belly button.
 Flare your elbows out at roughly 45-60 degrees.
 Squeeze your shoulder blades together hard at the end—that is where the upper back work happens.

-Want Wide-Grip Cable Row in your program?
+See where Wide-Grip Cable Row fits in your weekly plan

 Attach a wide bar to low cable.